SkylineCommunications/dataminer-docs/connector-help/connector_help/Walton_Enterprises_DP-8.md

 ## How to Use

-This element created with this driver consists of the following data pages:
+This element created with this connector consists of the following data pages:

 - **General**: Displays general information about the system, including the **Device Type** and **Revision Level.**
 - **Advanced**: Displays more advanced information about both the DP-8 and the connected DS-15.